Trading Post (newspaper)

 The Trading Post was a classified advertisement newspaper first published in Melbourne in 1966, named for the generic concept of a trading post.
-After changing hands a number of times, in 2004, the company (which had grown nationally to 22 print publications and five related websites) was bought for $636 million by Telstra.
-In April 2009, it ceased printing altogether and moved to an online format only.
+After changing hands a number of times, in 2004, the company, which had grown nationally to 22 print publications and five related websites, was bought for $636 million by Telstra.
+In April 2009, it ceased printing and moved to an online format.

 History

 Melbourne

 The original founders of the Trading Post, Charles Falkiner and Margaret Wilkins, started the newspaper in 1966 using an initial outlay of $24,000.
 In 1968, the newspaper expanded operations in both Sydney and Brisbane, with the Adelaide, Perth, Tasmania, Darwin and Canberra editions were established during the 1980s and 1990s.
-It first went online in 1996, then changed hands numerous times before being purchased in 1998 by Trader Media, a Dutch-owned company.
+It first went online in 1996.

 Adelaide

-A suburban Adelaide edition, selling or buying used goods, was published fortnightly (later weekly) under various names for 41 years:
+A suburban Adelaide edition, selling or buying used goods, was published fortnightly, later weekly, under various names for 41 years: